atuttle/blog/blog/2021/a-bunch-of-changes.md

 ### Now a Digital Garden, No Longer a Blog

 I don't know that most of you will notice anything different for this one.
 The TL;DR is that a [digital garden][] is intended to be pruned and maintained over time, where a blog is kind of an append-only log.
-It's information isn't necessarily organized in a chronological way.
+Its information isn't necessarily organized in a chronological way.
 Check out [the new home page](/) to see what I mean by this.
 Thinking about it this way makes me feel freer to go back and delete or change older entries if/when I deem fit; though I don't know how much I'll actually do that.

 For SEO reasons I'm keeping the `/blog` in the URL (easier than fighting redirects and hoping for the best).